DEAL WITH DELLA

 DT 500 MAG: -What is so special about House music?

 KRISTINA: – House music isn’t an art form; it is what it is, House.
 And you either get it or you don’t.
 It is not a style; it is a lifestyle.
 Once you’re in, you are in for good.
 Like Eddie Amador said, “Not everyone understands House music; it’s a spiritual thing, a soul thing, a body thing.”That’s simply the truth.
-Favourite type of House?
-House is House.
-If you need a better description than that, take a listen to Kerri Chandler’s track “House is House.”
+What is your favourite type of house?
+House is house.
+If you need a better description than that, listen to Kerri Chandler’s track “House is House.”
 My philosophy on House?
 For me, it is the purest form of love projected through a 4×4 beat and vibration.
 It beats to the rhythm of our hearts, and our hearts beat to the rhythm of the music.
 It is also a community that brings all people together.
 All the borders and barriers that divide us are removed.
 This is freedom.

 DT 500 MAG: – We heard you are going solo?